Table of Contents:

 Another way to detect and identify domain abuse is to seek out the assistance of your web hosting provider.
 Some providers will offer this service, which can be very effective at identifying the involved domains so that you can blacklist, buy or disable them in some other way.

-When domain abuse becomes a recurring problem, website owners may prefer an automated detection solution to handle the issue. .
+When domain and brand abuse becomes a recurring problem, website owners may prefer an automated brand abuse detection solution to handle the issue.
 Red Points’ Domain Takedown Service scrawls the web to identify potential domains infringing your trademarks.
 You will have the opportunity to validate those infringements and file enforcement requests that can be automatically sent on your behalf, depending on your preferences.
 In addition to identifying domain portfolio gaps, this service will help you acquire and register high risk domains and prevent future attacks.

 Much like detecting domain abuse, reporting it can be done manually or automatically.
 For instance, Red Points’ Domain Takedown Services can automate the process of monitoring and detection of infringement.
 This includes sending personalized requests, negotiations, or follow-ups with the concerned domain owners, as well as submitting complaints to the appropriate administrative bodies to enforce your right against domain abuse.